FiveXV

 Studies show people rely primarily on non-verbal signals to interpret messages, which makes sense when we recall that non-verbal communication evolved before verbal.

-Humans tend to trust what people do more than what people say.
+Humans just tend to trust what people do more than what people say.
 This is biology in action...

+The survival brain is scanning the entire environment, not just the object.
 You can gift the top brands in the world, but if your execution is not communicating the right non-verbal signals, the gift is meaningless.
 At best it has no effect; at worst, it can undermine credibility.

 You can gift the top brands in the world, but if your execution is not communicating the right non-verbal signals, the gift is meaningless.